Highland Park Way SW Connection Project

 Illustration and Map of Current Conditions

-All options remove the right northbound (downhill) driving lane, which will create space for an improved path, while also calming traffic.
-Narrowing streets reduces overall speeds, and our traffic analysis shows that a single northbound driving lane is sufficient for the number of vehicles traveling in this area.
+All concepts removed the right northbound (downhill) driving lane, which would create space for an improved path, while also calming traffic.
+Narrowing streets reduces overall speeds, and our traffic analysis shows that a single northbound (downhill) driving lane is sufficient for the number of vehicles traveling in this area.

 Option 1: Downhill Protected Bike Lane

-For Option 1, we propose replacing the right northbound driving lane on Highland Park Way SW with a downhill protected bike lane.
-The bike lane would run parallel to the existing path and include a concrete barrier to divide the bike lane from traffic.
+For Option 1, we proposed replacing the right northbound driving lane on Highland Park Way SW with a downhill protected bike lane.
+The bike lane would run parallel to the existing path and includes a concrete barrier to divide the bike lane from traffic.
 At the intersection of Highland Park Way SW and West Marginal Way SW, we would add a diagonal bike crossing to connect people to the Duwamish River Trail (see the map below).
-We would also add lighting and make some repairs to the existing path to improve accessibility for people walking and rolling.
+We proposed adding lighting and making some repairs to the existing path to improve accessibility for people walking and rolling.

 Illustration and Map of Option 1: Downhill Protected Bike Lane